-The Company abolished the stock option grants plan in 2020, except for the stocks already granted, and will not issue new stock option grants hereafter.
+The Company abolished the stock option grants plan in 2020, except for the stocks already granted, and does not issue new stock option grants hereafter.
 The Company has instead introduced the restricted stock remuneration plan and PSU plan as mid- to long-term incentives.

-More details on executive remuneration are as described in the Annual Securities Report for the thirty-sixth term.
+More details on executive remuneration are as described in the Annual Securities Report.